dantomige/neural-network/README.md

 # Neural-Network

-Neural Networks from scratch in **pure Python** — no PyTorch, no TensorFlow, no NumPy.
+Neural Networks from scratch in **pure Python** — no PyTorch, no TensorFlow, no NumPy 😱.
 This project implements core neural network functionality from the ground up, focusing on clarity and educational value.

 It supports **Fully Connected, Dropout, ReLU, Sigmoid, Tanh, Softmax layers**, as well as **Layer Normalization** and **Batch Normalization**.